outer-chat/outer-chat/README.md

 npm run test:e2e
 ```

-## Support
+## Support ❤️

-outer.chat is an open-source project.
+**outer.chat** is an open-source project.
 You are invited to contribute.
 You can also support the project by giving a star ⭐️.
 The project is still in development, so keep in mind that you can't use it at it full potential yet.

 ## Contributing